 In summer of 2008, the three-year program, GardenWorks, became Gardening Matters, an independent organization dedicated to community gardeners across the Twin Cities and Minnesota.
 Gardening Matters continues the mission and programming of GardenWorks to work with gardeners to create vibrant sustainable community gardens that are assets to their communities.
 Read more about Gardening Matters' history.

 Goals of Gardening Matters

-- To strengthen internal functioning of community gardens
+- To strengthen internal functioning and sustainability of community gardens.

-- To improve public relations and advocate for supportive policies for community gardens
+- To organize and advocate for supportive policies for community and backyard gardening.

 - To foster partnerships between the gardening community and public and private sectors.